daprogCo/imdb_horror_query/README.md

 13. You are now in the __hive-server__ container CLI.
 You now want to access the __beeline__ CLI to run your __SQL queries__ :

     `/opt/hive/bin/beeline -u jdbc:hive2://localhost:10000/default`

+14. You will enter all the queries from the file reqHive.sql in this repository to the beeline command.